kitspace/awesome-electronics/contributing.md

 ### ${\color{orange}A}$

 Very popular, with a large community, and with a very active and accelerated software development.
 It contains advanced features but not so widely adopted in the industry as it lacks cutting-edge features.
-Even though, it can be adopted to complex electronic systems, usually as a free alternative to the ${\color{red}S}$ tier.
+Even though, it can be adopted to complex electronic systems, usually as a free or OS-compatible alternative to the ${\color{red}S}$ tier.

 ### ${\color{yellow}B}$